-- a) Projects with no Authority resource request, other than Federal Tax Credits, can earn 2 points. - b) Projects that defer 50% of their developer fee can earn 2 points. - c) Additionally, Projects whose budgets include leveraging resources that are available during the construction period to pay for expenses reflected in the development budget and remain in the Project after construction (i.e. permanent financing), available on the Website, can earn up to eight (8) points as follows:
+- a) Projects with no Authority resource request, other than Federal Tax Credits, can earn 2 points. - b) Additionally, Projects whose budgets include leveraging resources that are available during the construction period to pay for expenses reflected in the development budget and remain in the Project after construction (i.e. permanent financing) can earn up to eight (8) points as follows:

 Points Leveraging Resources as a % of the total Project budget

 1 5.00% - 9.99%

 2 10.0% - 19.99%

 4 20.0% - 29.99%

-6 30.0% - 39.99%

-8 40.0% - 100%

-Leveraging Resources Non-Leveraging Resources Funds provided by a non-Authority source (e.g. Private lender loans, Federal Home Loan Bank, Illinois Department of Commerce and Economic Opportunity, municipal financing) Funds generated by Authority allocated resources (i.e. tax-credit equity from Federal or State Tax Credits) Authority funds with a market rate of interest Authority funds with a non-market rate of interest Loans that are repaid from Authority allocated resources (i.e. bridge loans) A seller's financing note Funds from a Project Participant, including deferred developer fees up to 25%.
+Leveraging Resources Non-Leveraging Resources Funds provided by a non-Authority source (e.g. Private permanent first mortgage loans), Funds generated by Authority allocated resources (i.e. tax-credit equity from Federal or State Tax Credits) Authority funds with a market rate of interest Authority funds with a non-market rate of interest Grants from utilities, Federal Home Loan Bank grants or other foundations.
+Loans that are repaid from Authority allocated resources (i.e. bridge loans) Municipal financing (e.g. county HOME or CBDG funds) A seller's financing note USDA financing Funds from a Project Participant, including deferred developer fees up to 25%.